 When you are just starting out as a YouTuber, the camera is your most valuable piece of home video studio equipment.
 There are many options out there and a good camera can be expensive.

-But, you’d be surprised to learn that there are a lot cheaper options that will serve you well.
+But you’d be surprised to learn that there are a lot cheaper options that will serve you well.
 You’re just starting out and a regular camera will do.
-Also, there are plenty of second-hand cameras out there who need new owners.
+Also, there are plenty of second-hand cameras out there who seek new owners.
 Be smart, bring someone with you to check out the equipment if you’re not comfortable recognizing potential fraudsters.

 Home Video Studio Hack Option: Smartphone

 Your home studio set should consist of a camera before anything else.
 A smartphone is one of your best bets if you want to keep it simple.
 People are on their smartphones a lot more than they are on their computers.
 You already know how to use your smartphone, so you don’t waste time learning, plus you can save up on space.